 The transition from childhood to adulthood is known as puberty.
 One goes through a series of changes as the body start to increase the production of certain hormones.

-In most girls, puberty tend to begin when they are between the ages of 10 and 14.
+In most girls, puberty tends to begin when they are between the ages of 10 and 14.
 The average age for girls to start puberty is 11, although it is different for everyone.

 To some, it may start earlier or later, which is completely normal.
 It usually lasts until they are around 16.